 We work on homes, construction sites, offices, and other environments in Florida.
 Our ability to always deliver spectacular results speaks for us every time.
 We save your environment from existing and potential termite damage.

-DIY termite treatments have to follow a specific guideline and that involves starting with inspection, moving on to treatments, and ending with prevention.
+DIY termite treatments have to follow specific guidelines that involve starting with inspection, moving on to treatments, and ending with prevention.
 Ignoring any one of the steps may proffer a solution but it will only be short-term.